Media Playback and Recording

 Current position in seconds is 4.919

-To start and stop recording:
+To start and stop recording, follow these steps:

 1. Define the optional success and error callbacks: